 Currently, a large debate concerning the classification of the Caspian Sea is the subject of much geopolitical talk.
-The history of the Caspian Sea, such as the fact that it was linked to the Sea of Azov and the Black Sea sometime back in the geological time scale and currently still possesses brackish water in some parts and produces wave-like features, leads some to end up classifying it as a sea.
-On the other hand, the present truths that the Caspian Sea is completely landlocked on all sides and that it has freshwater towards its northern parts, especially near the mouth of the Volga River, deems it suitable to classify the Caspian Sea as a lake.
+The history of the Caspian Sea, such as the fact that it was linked to the Sea of Azov and the Black Sea sometime back in the geological time scale, along with its brackish water in some parts and wave-like features, lead some to classify it as a sea.
+On the other hand, the fact that the Caspian Sea is, today, completely landlocked on all sides and that it has freshwater towards its northern parts, especially near the mouth of the Volga River, means that there are reasonable arguments for classifying the Caspian Sea as a lake.

-As per geological estimates, the Caspian Sea was formed about 30 million years ago, and attained its current landlocked status some 5.5 million years back.
+As per geological estimates, the Caspian Sea formed about 30 million years ago and attained its current landlocked status some 5.5 million years back.
 The first humans inhabited this region as far back as 75,000 years ago.
 Major cities of ancient civilizations that grew up along the shores of the Caspian Sea included Hyrcania, Atil, and Tamisheh.
 The vast natural resources of the region allowed such ancient civilizations to flourish in the region.
-By the 16th Century, the presence of rich oil and natural gas resources in the area around Caspian Sea were already known to the Europeans, though this had less significance in the age before the internal combustion engine.
+By the 16th century, the presence of rich oil and natural gas resources in the area around the Caspian Sea was already known to the Europeans, though this had less significance in the age before the internal combustion engine.

 Habitat and Biodiversity

 The vastness of the Caspian Sea is reflected in the climatic differences seen in different parts of the sea.
 While the northern parts experience a moderate continental climate, a subtropical climate prevails in the southern parts.
 Moreover, the eastern shore of the Caspian Sea experiences a desert climate.
 Though average summer temperatures from north to south range between 24 and 26° Celsius, average winter temperatures exhibit extremes in the northern part, being around −10° Celsius, while in the south they remain around a mild 10° Celsius.
 The eastern shores of the lake experience higher temperatures than elsewhere, reaching up to a maximum of 44° Celsius in the summers.
 Around 500 plant and 850 animal species thrive in the Caspian Sea's habitats.
 Tiny algae and diatoms constitute a huge percentage of the biomass of the sea.
-Arctic seals, Mediterranean seals, and the endemic Caspian seal, fishes like sturgeon, pike, and herring, and crabs, clams, and barnacles as well, all inhabit the waters of the Caspian Sea.
+Arctic seals, Mediterranean seals, and the endemic Caspian seal, fish like sturgeon, pike, and herring, and crabs, clams, and barnacles all inhabit the waters of the Caspian Sea.

 Environmental Threats and Territorial Disputes

 Here, the classification of the Caspian Sea as a lake or as a sea becomes vitally significant.
 If it is classified as a lake, then each of the five countries bordering it will be sharing one-fifth of the entire revenue generated by exploiting the natural resources of the lake.
 However, if it was classified as a sea, then countries would share its bounties based on the length of the coastline of each country along the Caspian Sea.
 Under such circumstances, Iran, with only 13% of the Caspian's shoreline, would suffer heavy losses.
-Currently, the absence of an agreement on the status of the Caspian Sea continues to create confusion and clashes between countries like Iran and Azerbaijan, as well as between Azerbaijan and Turkmenistan, and heavy losses to life and property are incurred quite frequently as tensions escalate into violence and sabotage.
+Currently, the absence of an agreement on the status of the Caspian Sea continues to create confusion and clashes between countries like Iran and Azerbaijan, as well as between Azerbaijan and Turkmenistan, and losses to life and property are incurred quite frequently as tensions escalate into violence and sabotage.